XR2Learn/Enabler-6-Personalisation-Tool/README.md

 asynchronous, real-time communication between the Personalization Tool, Inference domain and an XR educational software implemented using Unity.

-A web-based DemoUI is also provided as a graphic interface for better visualizing the personalization tool functionality and how it communicates with the other domain’s components, i.e., multimodal fusion layer and Unity application.
+A web-based Dashboard is also provided as a graphic interface for better visualizing the personalization tool functionality and how it communicates with the other domain’s components, i.e., multimodal fusion layer and Unity application.

 ## Pre-requisites